palpen/ProgrammingNotes/jupyter_notebook_ssh.md

 - `ssh -N -L localhost:8887:localhost:8889 $USER@$IPADDRESS` (local)
 - `localhost:8887` (local browser)

-## Custom setup
+## Start a remote Jupyter Notebook and use it locally

 Starts a jupyter lab session in remote machine and binds remote port to local port.
-This allows you to work on a jupyter notebook locally from a remote computer.
+This allows you to work on a jupyter notebook locally that has been spawned from a remote computer.
 This function will cd into the project directory, activate the specified conda environment, and initiate a jupyter lab notebook without the browser.
 Each step requires you to hit control + c to initiate the next step.

 #### Side note
 To avoid having to enter passwords, copy public key to host computer by copying LOCAL_HOME/.ssh/id_rsa.pub to a file named REMOTE_HOME/.ssh/authorized_keys